sroehling/MailShredder/MailCleanerTests/ManualTesting.md

     "Msg Permanently deleted" for each message.
 4. Both messages should no longer appear in any folders, including the trash folders.
 This can be verified using the web interface at www.icloud.com.

+## Gmail Integration

+### GMAIL-T01: Change the language

+1. Go to the gmail settings and change the language to Espanol.
+2. Create a new account.
+3. Upon creation, the account should be setup like an English account, but the equivalent settings for "[Gmail]/All Mail" and "[Gmail]/Trash" folders should be in Spanish; i.e.: [Gmail]/Todos and  [Gmail]/Papelera respectively

+### GMAIL-T01: Verify Language

+If the user changes the language in Gmail, without updating the App settings, an error should be generated if the trash folder is no longer valid or the all mail folder no longer has any messages.